 With this hairstyle, makeup and earrings, Greta Gerwig looks like she's going to the office instead of fashion red carpet event.
 I'm not against anything here, just think some sparklier earrings or more drama on the face would've worked wonders.
 And I'm not sure about these brown makeup tones.

 Keri's got the ethereal updo thing down pat, with soft texture through the hair and a few wispy pieces around the face.
 Nothing exciting here in terms of hair or makeup, but it works with the dress.
 (Not that I like the dress...)

 So much better than the last time we saw Anna, at the SAG Awards.
 The lighter hair colour and tousled curls are much more flattering on her than when she wore her hair brunette and tightly pulled back.
 And bravo on the low-key, pretty makeup.

 It's no wonder model Hilary Rhoda has been a longtime face of Estée Lauder—she looks like a walking, talking Estée Lauder ad, even in her personal life!
 She's oh-so-elegant here in a tousled, side-parted long bob, bold brows and a strong berry mouth.
 Girl's got some pipes on her too!

 Wowza!
 Love Joan Smalls' new bangs.
-This is one of the shapes I mentioned in these bang tips for long faces—it's a shorter version of the Bardot bangs, that gently part in the middle.
+This is one of the shapes I mentioned in my bang series for long faces—it's a shorter version of the Bardot bangs, that gently part in the middle.
 I'd love to see them with a bit more length.
 They really bring out her eyes.

-Oh dear, we've got some classic Heidi Klum in this shot.
+We've got some classic Heidi Klum in this shot.
 Why does she always have to wear white liner along her lower inner eyelids?
-Instant way to make yourself look a bit cheap and tacky.
-She could also use a bra.
+I don't get it.
 I'm not against the half-up hairstyle, though.
 Is she wearing extensions or is has her hair become really long?

-Who had the best hair and makeup on this red carpet?
+Who had your favourite (and least favourite) hair and makeup on this red carpet?